SlvCtrlPlus/slvctrlplus-doc/protocol-1.0.md

 ```

 ### Attribute commands `get-...` and `set-...`
-The component needs to implement a command to get a value and/or write a value for each attribute.
+The component MUST implement a command to get a value and/or write a value for each attribute.

-The command names should either start with `get-` or `set-` depending on whether they read or write the attribute.
+The command names MUST either start with `get-` or `set-` depending on whether they read or write the attribute.

-Parameters can be provided as a space separated list: `set-flow 20`.
+Parameters MUST be provided as a space separated list: `set-flow 20`.

-The response of a set command should always contain the command name plus all its parameters with an additional
+The response of a set command MUST always contain the command name plus all its parameters with an additional
 property/value list which has to at least contain a `status` about the set command: `set-flow;20;status:successful`.

 #### Possible states